More information on underfloor insulation

 Before you start:

 - Check your insulation.
 A quick look under your house will tell you if you have any.
-If there is, you'll still want to check what state it's in
+If there is, you'll still want to check what state it's in.
+View our video on how to check your underfloor insulation.

 - Check what repairs are needed.
 It's best to get your underfloor repairs sorted before your insulation is installed